 Kiri Yanchenko, founder of the AMPERNA® brand, developed a gentle exfoliating lotion containing 10% glycolic acid (or AHA) plus probiotics and antioxidants.
 The 10% Pro+ Resurfacing Lotion has been specially formulated for people with even the most sensitive skin.

 For some skin conditions, topical steroids may be prescribed.
-Read here to find out more on how they can affect your skin.
+When considering the use of them you may also want to know more about how they can affect your skin.
 You might also like to try other “active” options that can benefit your skin.
 One example are probiotic (good bacteria) products designed for sensitive skin.
 When applied topically, probiotics can act as a protective layer on the skin, helping to calm & soothe it.

 The first Australian brand to bring you a full range of probiotic skincare products delicate enough to use the most sensitive skin is AMPERNA®.
 It heroes the active probiotic complex Lactococcus ferment lysate.
 This probiotic complex helps support the skin barrier; helping to protect you from aggressions such as environmental pollutants, helps keep your immune system in check and helps reduce inflammation.